vEnhance/1802/src/param.typ

   but this is so entrenched that it will cause confusion with other sources if I'm too pedantic.

-  So, don't worry too much about the difference between dot and arrow in this section.
+  So, don't worry too much about the difference between dot and arrow in this chapter.
   Throughout all of Part Delta we will not treat $(3,5)$ and $vec(3,5)$ as different.
 ]